feder1402/react-use-state/README.md

 The goal is not to get into all the details and intricacies of the actual implementation but to develop a mental model for the overall mechanism React uses to make useState works
 This is crucial as, unfortunately, we need to know to a certain level how React works as having the wrong model causes us to misunderstand how React works and therefore introduce bugs.

-## Our approach to learning how useState works
+## Our approach to develop a mental model for how useState works
 One way to understand how a software feature works is to go over the code - i.e., looking at the solution.
 This is certainly a good and valid approach that can give us a deep and detailed understanding of how it works.
 However, today I'll like to take an alternative approach and focus instead on implementing useState from scratch and come up with our own solutions instead of studying an existing one.
 This would help us get a better perspective on the issues and constraints the React faced during their implementation so we can better understand why they did things the way they did it